-There were nine crusades, however, the first four crusades are considered the most important and very little reference was made to the other crusades, except for the children’s crusade which led to the eventual decline of the crusades.
+There were nine crusades, however, the first four crusades are considered the most important, and very little reference was made to the other crusades, except for the children’s crusade which led to the eventual decline of the crusades.

-Asia and Europe was engaged in constant warfare for two hundred years due to the medieval crusades.
+Europe was engaged in constant warfare for two hundred years due to the medieval crusades.

-The Medieval Warm Period also referred to as the Medieval Climatic Anomaly or Medieval Climate Optimum, was a time of warm climate in the North Atlantic region, it was related to other climatic events at that time in different parts of the world including china.
+The Medieval Warm Period also referred to as the Medieval Climatic Anomaly or Medieval Climate Optimum, was a time of warm climate in the North Atlantic region, it was related to other climatic events at that time in different parts of the world including China.